Which order do you wear engagement, wedding and eternity rings?

 How to wear a wedding ring: which finger?

-The history of wedding rings dates back to the same period as the engagement ring.
+The wedding ring history dates back to the same period as the engagement ring history.
 They served both as a symbol of love or as a symbol of ownership, depending on which culture you use as a reference.

 Where to wear an eternity ring: which finger?

 An eternity ring can be described as a dress or formal wedding band.
-It is a solid band, set with gemstones, traditionally diamonds.
+It is a solid band, set with gemstones, usually, those are diamond and sapphire rings, with a special meaning of an eternity ring that brings memories about your special day.

-Traditionally, an eternity ring was given to celebrate an anniversary, with some dispute over which anniversary they should be presented on.
-While anniversaries such as the tenth and fortieth list gemstones as the traditional gifts, many people take this to mean that an eternity band with that particular gemstone is appropriate for that anniversary.
+Traditionally, a white or yellow gold eternity ring in UK was given to celebrate an anniversary, with some dispute over which anniversary they should be presented on.
+While anniversaries such as the tenth and fortieth list gemstones as traditional gifts, many people take this to mean that an eternity band with that particular gemstone is appropriate for that anniversary.

 Wearing a wedding ring and an engagement ring